Submission Shark Community

 What are some lessons you learned from jiu-jitsu that applies to everyday life?

 To never give up under any circumstances because in Jiu Jitsu.
 We are constantly put under positions that are stressful and hard to get out of but, at the end of it all, there is always a way out of the position to move forward o become the offensive player.
-So there are times that we are under pressure and are defensive but, the split second we are allowed to perform our offense whether it through jiu-jitsu or the everyday scenario.
+So there are times that we are under pressure and are defensive but, the split second we are allowed to perform our offence whether it through jiu-jitsu or the everyday scenario.
 We have to make the best of our offensive position.

 How often do you train?

 I train 6 days of the week sometimes I'll get the 7th one in if I have a match or tourney lined up for me.
-Training will always be the fun part of my daily activities.
+Training will always be a fun part of my daily activities.
 If I do not train at least once a day it feels like it will be the longest day of my life.

 What made you want to start training?